-- (ii) Article 6, which commits the parties to consult in the event of a threat to peace and security, is stronger than the PDRY and Ethiopian treaties which provide only for "endeavour", but is weaker than the Afghan Treaty which provides for consultation and the taking of agreed action to ensure security, independence and territorial integrity.
-It should be noted that the threat against peace is qualified by the words "in the whole world" which do not appear, for example, in the corresponding clause of the Treaty with Irac. - (iii) The provisions on political consultation in Article 5 go further than other treaties in referring to the development and expansion of the practice of exchanging views and regular consultations primarily by leading figures.
-This consolidates existing practice. - The period of Notice of Termination is unusually (iv) short at six months.
+- (4) (b) The most important variations and omissions are: - (i) The term "friendship" in Article 1 is not qualified as "unbreakable", and there is no reference to "lasting peace".
+These are ritual phrases used in all other treaties. - (ii) Article 6, which commits the parties to consult in the event of a threat to peace and security, is stronger than the PDRY and Ethiopian treaties which provide only for "endeavour", but is weaker than the Afghan Treaty which provides for consultation and the taking of agreed action to ensure security, independence and territorial integrity.
+It should be noted that the threat against peace is qualified by the words "in the whole world" which do not appear, for example, in the corresponding clause of the Treaty with Iraq. - (iii) The provisions on political consultations in Article 5 go further than other treaties in referring to the development and expansion of the practice of exchanging views and regular consultations primarily by leading figures.
+This consolidates existing practice. - (iv) The period of Notice of Termination is unusually short at six months.
 One year was standard.
-Treaty with PDRY (the last Treaty of this type to be signed) also has a six month notice period. - (4) One explanation of the Libya-Syria union may be that Assad hopes in this way to obtain the financial backing of Gadafy, particularly in order to meet payments on Soviet military supplies. - (5) The Soviet-Syrian arms agreements were signed in January and October 1979 and are worth #2 billion; the first supplies arrived in August 1979 and are to be staggered over three years.
-It is not expected that the two countries will sign another military aid agreement. - (ε) Romania, which is Syria's main provider of technical assistance, is now examining with Damascus ways and means of stepping up commercial and economic relations.
+The Treaty with PDRY (the last Treaty of this type to be signed) also has a six month notice period. - (5) The Soviet-Syrian arms agreements were signed in January and October 1979 and are worth \$2 billion; the first supplies arrived in August 1979 and are to be staggered over three years.
+It is not expected that the two countries will sign another military aid agreement. - (6) Romania, which is Syria's main provider of technical assistance, is now examining with Damascus ways and means of stepping up commercial and economic relations.
 With the other Eastern countries co-operative activities have been carried out in the fields mentioned in the preceding report.
 Bulgaria joined the providers of assistance (irrigation, food industries credits granted \$103 million of which \$16 million used up till now).